st

 To install someone formally in a position

-Organizations or institutions promoting education or science
+To establish or start; an organization promoting education or science

 institution